 Imputation describes the process of replacing missing values with existing or estimated values using auxiliary variables to obtain a complete data set.
 Imputation is usually done at the item level and allows working with a complete data set.
 GESIS has many years of experience in the use of imputation procedures and advises on the appropriate imputation strategy for the respective survey data set.

 Nonresponse bias can arise when participants in a survey differ systematically from non-participants.
-If the reasons for non-participation are associated with target variables, it is not possible to reliably infer to the population from the responses.
+If the reasons for non-participation are associated with target variables, it is not possible to reliably infer the population parameter from the responses.
 Nonresponse bias analysis allows us to assess these biases.
 We give recommendations for dealing with nonresponse bias and point out possible limitations of surveys, when these suffer from nonresponse bias.